Antynea/grub-btrfs/README.md

 * GRUB_BTRFS_OVERRIDE_BOOT_PARTITION_DETECTION="false"
 	(Change to "true" if you have a boot partition in a different subvolume)

+* GRUB_BTRFS_MKCONFIG=grub-mkconfig

+    (Name or path of the 'grub-mkconfig' executable; this is 'grub2-mkconfig' on some systems)

 Generate grub.cfg (on Arch linux use grub-mkconfig -o /boot/grub/grub.cfg )

 grub-btrfs automatically generates snapshots entries.